deso-protocol/frontend/README.md

 - [Setting Up Your Dev Environment](https://docs.deso.org/code/dev-setup)
 - [Making Your First Changes](https://docs.deso.org/code/making-your-first-changes)

+# Node / NPM versions

+This frontend works best with Node v14.15.5 and Npm v7.
+If you cant use these versions, then try `npm install --force`.

 # Start Coding

-The quickest way to contribute changes to the BitClout Frontend is the following these steps:
+The quickest way to contribute changes to the DeSo Frontend is the following these steps:

 1. Open frontend repo in Gitpod